Algebraic geometry at Stanford

 People in algebraic geometry

-Along with Jun Li and myself, we have a number of postdoctoral or younger faculty and associates in the area:
+Along with Jun Li and myself, we have a number of postdoctoral, younger faculty and associates in the area:

 Anthony Bak (algebraic geometry connected to mathematical physics)

-Christian Liedtke (arithmetic algebraic geometry, visiting from Germany for the year)
+Christian Liedtke (arithmetic algebraic geometry, visiting from Germany)

-Jonathan Wise (algebraic geometry and Gromov-Witten theory, away this year)
+Jonathan Wise (algebraic geometry and Gromov-Witten theory, back in 2011)

 Melanie Wood (arithmetic to algebraic geometry)